Here's All the Weird Shit Amazon Announced Today, Including a Drone for Your House

 Echos That are Not Ugly

 The $100 Echo, $50 Echo Dot, $60 Echo Dot with Clock, and $60 Echo Dot Kids Edition look almost exactly the same, though the priciest Echo is obviously the most fully-featured.
-That model comes in three colors—charcoal, chalk, and steel blue—with Dolby sound, built-in Zigbee for smart home integration, and support for Amazon’s Sidewalk Bridge network coming later this year.
+That model comes in three colors—Charcoal, Glacier White, and Twilight Blue—with Dolby sound, built-in Zigbee for smart home integration, and support for Amazon’s Sidewalk Bridge network coming later this year.
 The new echo replaces both the last-gen Echo and the Echo Plus.

 The new Echo also has an AZ1 Neural Edge processor, which should make Alexa more responsive.
 More on Alexa in a second.

-The Echo Dot gets the same look as the Echo for less, in three colors—white, grey, and blue—with a louder front-firing speaker.
-The Echo Dot with Clock looks the same, except with an LED clock.
+The Echo Dot gets the same look as the Echo for less, also in three colors—charcoal, glacier white, and twilight blue—with a louder front-firing speaker.
+The Echo Dot with Clock looks the same, except with an LED clock (and one less color, RIP Charcoal).

 The interesting announcement here is a new Kids’ Edition, which comes in fun panda and tiger motifs.
 Amazon is also adding support for kids’ profiles with Alexa, so basically, the company’s smart assistant is going to wend its way further into your child’s life.
 Can’t wait.
 The bonus is that when Alexa hears your child’s voice, on any Alexa-enable device, the assistant will automatically shift into kid mode with age-appropriate content.